Andrew Benintendi Player Props: White Sox vs. Phillies

 Andrew Benintendi Player Prop Bets: White Sox vs. Phillies - April 18

-On Tuesday, Andrew Benintendi (.300 batting average in his past 10 games, with two doubles, three walks and four RBI) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Bailey Falter.
-First pitch is at 7:10 PM ET.
+On Tuesday, Andrew Benintendi (.300 batting average in his past 10 games, with two doubles, three walks and four RBI) and the Chicago White Sox face the Philadelphia Phillies, whose starting pitcher will be Zack Wheeler.
+First pitch is at 4:10 PM ET.

-He strung together two hits (going 2-for-5 with a double and an RBI) in his last appearance against the Orioles.
+In his most recent game, he strung together two hits (going 2-for-5 with a double and an RBI) against the Orioles.

 Andrew Benintendi Game Info & Props vs. the Phillies